jerosa/spotify-hotkeys-firefox/README.md

 - Mute/Unmute : Alt + Shift + M
 ```

-The `Play Album or PlayGreen` shortcut play also play/pause the songs like the `Play/Pause` shortcut but is useful when Spotify Web Player gets stuck with an add.
+The `Play Album or PlayGreen` shortcut play also play/pause the songs like the `Play/Pause` shortcut but is useful when Spotify Web Player gets stuck with an ad.

 Instead of using the keybord it's possible to click on the icon of the toolbar which will show the keybindings.